 "…incredibly hard-working and manages to get to grips with enormous quantities of facts." " ... exceptionally responsive."
 (Chambers UK)

-“A popular choice for offshore vessel construction cases” (Legal 500 Asia Pacific), James has well over 20 years’ experience in shipbuilding and ship-conversion disputes, gained through many dozens of instructions.
+“A true expert in shipbuilding contract disputes” (Chambers UK) and “a popular choice for offshore vessel construction cases” (Legal 500 Asia Pacific), James has well over 20 years’ experience in shipbuilding and ship-conversion disputes, gained through many dozens of instructions.
 Many of those have gone to full hearings or preliminary issues.

 Often instructed at the first sign of trouble in the Buyer/Builder relationship, he provides real-time guidance to protect the client's position - under both the shipbuilding contract and related contracts such as refund and performance guarantees, loan agreements and charterparties - and to start to build the evidence to fight the case.

 He is instructed by both owners and shipyards and has experience of contracts to build bulk carriers, MPVs, tankers (crude, product, LNG and chemical), barges (dumb, oil-carrying, pipe-laying and crane), tugs, superyachts, cruise ships, Rhine navigation vessels, ro-ro ferries, container carriers, gas carriers, MODUs, work-over units, jack-ups, heavy-lift vessels, FPSOs and even submarines and an LPD - as well as ancillary contracts such as sub-contracts for propulsion equipment and refund and performance guarantees.